 Located six miles from the small town of Santa Paula, CA, about an hour northwest of Los Angeles, TAC is fully committed to its Catholic identity, its Great Books approach, and a discussion-style class format utilizing Socratic dialogue.
 The College has no departments, no majors, no textbooks, and no lectures.
 All graduates progress through the same curriculum and receive the same degree: a Bachelor of Arts in Liberal Arts, with roughly the equivalent of a double major in theology and philosophy, and a minor in mathematics.

 Despite its small size, the College has been lauded in both secular and Catholic rankings.
-Its national student body comes from 42 states and several countries, and 40 percent of its alumni go on to graduate and professional schools.
-The College has no desire to expand beyond about 350 students.
+Its national student body comes from 37 states and several countries, and 40 percent of its alumni go on to graduate and professional schools.
 About five percent of the students already come with bachelor’s degrees from other institutions, but they are attracted to the unique Great Books education.

 TAC was founded by lay Catholics and continues to be led by a lay board of governors.
 Dr. Michael McLean was appointed president in October 2009, after 31 years on the faculty.
 Over the years he has served as tutor, assistant dean of student affairs, vice president for development, and academic dean.